Bestes Netzwerküberwachungssoftware-Shortlist

 - No free version

-Integrations include Kubernetes Containers, Virtual Machines, Apache, Consul, Elasticsearch, OpenSearch, MySQL, Redis, Squid log files, Windows, and macOS.
+Integrations include Kubernetes Containers, Virtual Machines, Apache, Consul, Elasticsearch, OpenSearch, MySQL, Redis, and more.

 Pros: